Yorkshire Cycle Routes

 The park has one smaller lake (Upper Lake) and one large lake (Waterloo Lake) with waterside walking and cycling paths.
 There's also large areas of woodland and a number of pretty gardens to explore.
 The Alhambra Garden has a pond with a pretty fountain and the Canal Gardens feature flower gardens alongside a long canal.

 Another major attraction is the splendid Tropical World.
 This large group of glasshouses holds the largest collection of tropical plants in the UK outside of Kew Gardens.
 There's also a butterfly house, aquariums, free roaming birds and reptiles, plus an enclosed group of meerkats.

 The park is also great for birdwatching - look out for Mute Swans, Whooper Swans, Herons, Great Crested Grebes, Common Warblers, and Woodpeckers.

-|Selby to Doncaster||36 miles (58 km)||Follow NCN route 62 on the Trans Penine Trail from Selby to Doncaster.|
+|Selby to Doncaster||36 miles (58 km)||Follow National Cycle Route 62 on the Trans Pennine Trail from Selby to Doncaster.|

 The ride begins on the Selby Canal following it to Brayton before a mixture of off road paths and quiet roads take you to Carlton where you cross the River Aire.
 More country lanes then take you to Pollington crossing the Aire and Calder Navigation and then joining the New Junction canal for an off road section to Braithwaite.
 The ride continues to Bentley before passing Cusworth Hall and crossing the River Don taking you into Doncaster.